AlgoMaster Logo

 Intuition

-Since we only care about whether the magazine has enough of each letter, we can skip sorting entirely.
-Just count how many times each character appears in the magazine, then check if the ransom note's character demands are met.
+Since the only thing that matters is whether the magazine has enough of each letter, we can skip sorting.
+Count how many times each character appears in the magazine, then check the ransom note's demands against those counts.

-Here's the neat part: since the input only has lowercase English letters, there are exactly 26 possible characters.
-We can use a simple integer array of size 26 instead of a hash map.
-This gives us constant space and avoids any hashing overhead.
+Because the input is restricted to lowercase English letters, there are exactly 26 possible characters.
+An integer array of size 26 replaces a hash map here, which gives constant space and avoids hashing overhead.

-The approach works in two passes: first, count the supply (magazine characters).
-Then, check the demand (ransom note characters) against the supply.
+The work happens in two passes: first count the supply (magazine characters), then check the demand (ransom note characters) against it.

 Algorithm